cakephp/docs/en/core-libraries/caching.rst

     :return: Boolean ``true`` on success.

     Increment a number under the key and return incremented value

-.. php:method:: gc()

-    Not required, but used to do clean up when resources expire.
-    FileEngine uses this to delete files containing expired content.

 .. meta::
     :title lang=en: Caching